ccodwg/CovidTimelineCanada/README.md

 ## Contributing

 To contribute to this project, please refer to the ongoing discussions in the issues board or open up a new one.
 We need help identifying the best data sources for each value and harmonizing them into a single dataset.
+Please add new data sources to the [wiki page](https://github.com/ccodwg/CovidTimelineCanada/wiki/List-of-data-sources).

 We must also identify gaps in publicly available data.
 These data may then be requested from the relevant agencies or acquired via Access to Information requests (see [an example with Sasksatchewan's COVID-19 data](https://data.gripe/covid-19-in-saskatchewan/)).

 ## How to download these data